Brentford 4-0 Manchester United: Erik ten Hag's side thrashed in west London by brilliant Bees

 The Bees managed to double that advantage before half-time, with Ben Mee leaping over Lisandro Martinez to head home on his home debut (30) before Ivan Toney fed Bryan Mbuemo to finish off a blistering counter-attack for their fourth after just 35 minutes.

-Cristiano Ronaldo - recalled to the starting line-up - wasted three chances in a result that leaves Erik ten Hag's side bottom of the Premier League with zero points, with Liverpool their next opponents at Old Trafford in nine days' time on Monday Night Football.
+Cristiano Ronaldo - recalled to the starting line-up - wasted three chances in a result that leaves Ten Hag's side bottom of the Premier League with zero points, with Liverpool their next opponents at Old Trafford in nine days' time on Monday Night Football.

+When asked about his triple substitution at half-time, which saw him take off defenders Lisandro Martinez and Luke Shaw alongside Fred, Ten Hag said: "I changed three, but I could have changed them all.
+We wanted to bring some fresh energy in the game, there was nothing specific to the ones we subbed because I don't think it's all to them."

+"It's naive, how we played today, you have to play more direct.
+We said: invite them in [to press] and play long.
+We attracted them, the space was high on the pitch and we had to choose that option.
+That's what we couldn't do.
+It's no good, definitely.
+That's not the standard on how we want to act.

 United's problems from back to front were laid bare right from the first whistle.
 In goal, De Gea was left red-faced - and that was not to do with the intense 32-degree heat that hit west London come kick-off.